Sudden storm

 “What kind of change?”
 I ask.

-The constant presence of Russian citizens is becoming a source of discomfort for a significant portion of the local population [2].
+The constant presence of Russian nationals is becoming a source of discomfort for a significant portion of the local population [2].
 Additionally, Georgia no longer seems as safe a place as before.
 “Only a few days ago, a journalist was poisoned.
 [3] about ten minutes from where I live,” he confides.
 “I know that my freedom is just an illusion, and day after day, hour after hour, I feel that Tbilisi is no longer a safe place.
 I feel stuck as if I am still in prison.”

 Across the border